ShehrazSarwar/Customer-Churn-Analysis-Project/README.md

 ## How the Pipeline Works

 **SQL Server** handles everything from raw data ingestion to producing clean, analysis-ready views.
 The pipeline runs across six scripts.
 Raw CSV data lands in a staging table first (`dbo.stg_Churn`).
 A null audit runs across all 32 columns.
-Missing values in service columns are filled with `No` or `None` rather than dropped, because a null there means the customer simply doesn't subscribe — it's not missing data.
+Missing values in service columns are filled with `No` or `None` rather than dropped, because a null there means the customer simply doesn't subscribe, it's not missing data.
 Churn classification nulls go into an `Others` bucket.
 The cleaned data writes into a production table (`dbo.prod_Churn`), and two SQL views split it by customer status: `vw_ChurnData` for historical training data, `vw_JoinData` for new joiners.

 **Power BI** connects directly to those views.
 No manual CSV exports needed for the BI layer.
 The two-page report includes slicers for Monthly Charge Range and Marital Status that filter across all visuals simultaneously.